Equations in Burnside groups: Action on a limit tree

-The action on $L$ on $T$ splits as a graph of actions $\Lambda$ whose vertex actions are either peripheral, simplicial, axial, or Seifert type (\autoref{res: final decomposition tree}).
-We denote by $S$ the complete splitting of $L$ with respect to $T$, which refines the skeleton of $\Lambda$.
-We denote by $\mcg[0]{L, S}$ be the subgroup of $\mcg{L, S}$ generated by the following elements \begin{itemize} \item inner automorphisms of $L$, \item Dehn twists over an edge $e$ of $S$ by an element $u \in L_e$, \item surface type automorphisms, \item generalized Dehn twists, \end{itemize} (see \autoref{sec: modular group} for the definitions).
-The only difference between $\mcg[0]{L, S}$ and $\mcg{L, S}$ concerns the (regular) Dehn twists: we require that the twister $u$ belongs to the edge group $L_e$ (and not its centralizer).
+The action of $L$ on $T$ splits as a graph of actions $\Lambda$ whose vertex actions are either peripheral, simplicial, axial, or Seifert type (\autoref{res: final decomposition tree}).
+We call a vertex $v$ of its skeleton $S_\Lambda$ \emph{peripheral}, \emph{simplicial}, \emph{axial}, or \emph{Seifert type} depending whether the corresponding component $Y_c \subset T$ is peripheral, simplicial, axial, or Seifert type.
+We denote by $S$ the complete splitting of $L$ with respect to $T$, which refines the skeleton $S_\Lambda$ of $\Lambda$.
+We denote by $\mcg[0]{L, S}$ and $\mcg[0]{L, \Lambda}$ the respective subgroups of $\mcg{L, S}$ and $\mcg{S, \Lambda}$ generated by the following elements \begin{itemize} \item inner automorphisms of $L$, \item Dehn twists over an edge $e$ of $S$ (\resp $S_\Lambda$) by an element $u \in L_e$, \item surface type automorphisms, \item generalized Dehn twists, \end{itemize} (see \autoref{sec: modular group} for the definitions).
+The only difference between with regular modular groups concerns the (regular) Dehn twists: we require that the twister $u$ belongs to the edge group $L_e$ (and not its centralizer).
+Note that $\mcg[0]{L, \Lambda}$ is contained in $\mcg[0]{L, S}$ as the edge set of $S$ is larger than the one of $S_\Lambda$.

 \begin{lemm} Let $\alpha \in \mcg[0]{L, S}$.
 There exist $C \in \R_+$ and automorphisms $\hat \alpha_k \in \aut{\hat L_k}$ preserving $\hat S_k$, such that for all but finitely many $k \in \N$, we have $\zeta_k \circ \hat \alpha_k = \alpha \circ \zeta_k$ and $\lambda_\infty(\hat \alpha_k \circ \hat \eta_k, U) \leq C$. \end{lemm}